Line Drawing Guided Progressive Inpainting of Mural Damage: Experiments and Results

 \subsection{Ablation Study}

+This section conducts an ablation study to validate the significance of components in our model.
+To be specially, CCN, histogram loss (HL), attention mechanism and skip layers (SL) are the four components.

-Now we turn to verify the effects of the composition of our model.
-We remove the histogram loss, color correction stage, attention module, and skip layers from our model, respectively.
-Figure~\ref{fig:ablation} shows the ablation experimental results of these four modules.
-In each group, the left image shows the result without a certain module.
+We remove HL, CCN, Attention, and Skip Layers from our model, respectively.
+Experiments in Figure~\ref{fig:ablation} show the results.
+The left side of each group shows the results of method without a certain module.
 In order to demonstrate the results more clearly, we select the most typical image in each ablation experiment.
-According to Fig.~\ref{fig:ablation}, every module plays an important role in our network: the histogram loss significantly improved the definition of the pixels deep inside hole; the attention module better performs in keeping color consistency with similar structure; CCN rectifies obvious color difference in rough result; skip layers help to maintain structural integrity and consistency of color tone.
+According to Figure~\ref{fig:ablation}, each module is playing an important role in our network: HL improved the definition of pixels in the hole region; the attention module kept the structural and texture consistency; CCN rectified obvious color bias in overall; skip layers helped to maintain the structural and color consistency.
+Values in Table~\ref{tbl:ablation} further validate the above results and analysis.